Preface by Dale Jennings

 Since 2013, a weekly email has been sent to members outlining important information about the following Sunday’s race including the course directors, parking instructions and general reminders.
-There were only three members without email access in 2014, a sign of the times.
 The club’s website is a fountain of information and the club’s Facebook site is also a carriage for dissemination of information.

 From the beginning of the club in 1971, the club championship was decided by a single race held at the You Yangs until 1977.
 From then on, points were awarded for fastest time for races throughout the season.
 Over the years various age categories have been added as numbers in those categories have justified their inclusion.
 In 2013, a unisex Supervets section for over 70s was introduced.
 For many years, a runner’s best 14 results counted towards the championship.
 This was raised to 18 for a while and currently sits at the best 16 races.